idun-corp/Idun-Examples/ProptechOS-Edge-Interface/examples/README.md

 private final String quantityKind;
 private final String sensorId;
 ```
+Starting from RealEstateCore message format version `rec3.3` field `quantityKind` is not mandatory.
 This `RecMessage` is the actual content that will be sent to ProptechOS.
 We will talk about `RecActuationCommand` and `RecActuationResponse` in more detail when we move to receiving messages from the ProptechOS section.
 `ModuleMessage` object will not be used in our example.